wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getblockstats.md

 ---
-title: bsv:getblockstats \[POST\]
+title: bsv:getblockstats - Bitcoin SV
-description: Compute per block statistics for a given window.
-All amounts are insatoshis.It wont work for some heights with pruning.
+description: Example code for the bsv:getblockstats json-rpc method. Сomplete guide on how to use bsv:getblockstats json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters